jontyrudman/voltage-glitch-nrf52-cc254x-paper/notes/demo.md

 Microcontroller firmware is often protected from being read by the consumer with code readout protection (CRP), usually in the form of disabling debugging access to the microcontroller.
 This means that independent security researchers can't easily assess the firmware for security vulnerabilities and consumers of many IoT devices are left with e-waste they can't repurpose when the manufacturer goes bankrupt and can no longer provide them with the service they paid for.

-There are many ways that this situation can be avoided, but I've looked into fault injection methods to bypass the CRP and dump the firmware.
+There are many ways that this can be remedied, but I've looked into fault injection methods to bypass the CRP and dump the firmware.
 Specifically, using voltage injection.
 Why?
 Because: